Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 Eligibility Requirements for PCA / CFSS Programs

-The Personal Care Assistance Program, which will become the Community First Services and Supports Program, is for Minnesota residents who are chronically ill, disabled (physically or developmentally), or mentally ill.
+The Personal Care Assistance Program, which is currently transitioning into the Community First Services and Supports Program, is for Minnesota residents who are chronically ill, disabled (physically or developmentally), or mentally ill.
 An applicant must be able to self-direct their own care or have a representative do so for them.
 As the PCA Program transitions into the CFSS Program, persons who are eligible for the Personal Care Assistance Program will continue to be eligible for the Community First Services and Supports Program.
 The criteria below is relevant for the elderly (65+ years of age).

 The American Council on Aging provides a quick and easy Medicaid Eligibility Test for Minnesota seniors